bhadreshpsavani/GCP_Notes/README.md

 ## Conceptual:
 * Google Cloud Run is very similar to App Engine standard environment, except that Cloud Run allows you to bring your own container (BYOC).
+* Normally you would have to take a two step approach that entails building a docker container and pushing it to a registry to store the image for GKE to pull from.
+Make life easier and use Cloud Build to build the Docker container and put the image in Artifact Registry with a single command!

 ## Project and region setting